We are now able to walk together, every Wednesday afternoon.

 - Fourth Wednesday of each month – meet outside the Scout hut, Upton Court Car Park SL3 7LU

-- Fifth Wednesday of each month (so this may not occur every month) – park and meet in Withycroft, George Green, SL3 6BH for a walk in Langley Park
+- Fifth Wednesday of each month (so this may not occur every month) – park and meet in Withycroft, George Green, SL3 6BH (or GCCV+2G in Google) for a walk in Langley Park.

 For all walks, please check the weather forecast on the day, and wear suitable clothing.
 All walks are likely to be muddy, so walking shoes are recommended.